Howard-Hsiao/Yun_text/README.md

 # Yun_text
 Yun text is a text mining tool that support the user to do the basic text mining task.
-Currently, this package allows users to compute the variable numerical statistics of the given document of corpus.
+Currently, this package allows users to compute the variable numerical statistics of the given document or corpus.

 ## Prequisite
 You should ensure that you have install the following dependencies.
 If you have not done so, you can follow the following instructions to install them.